suryaKurella/1Announce-1/features.md

 5. `NavBar`:

    * The Navbar acts as a one-stop solution for navigating through the entire application.
-It has the options like 'About', 'Broadcast', 'Announcements', 'Logout' and 'User Profile'.
+It has the options like `About`, `Broadcast`, `Announcements`, `Logout` and `User Profile`.
+   * The `Broadcast` option helps in broadcasting the message to the selected channel once the required information is filled by the user.
+   * We have implemented the `Log out` feature which logs the user out from the application.

 6. Global Routes